openfaas/docs/docs/openfaas-pro/iam/github-actions-federation.md

 > Issuer for https://token.actions.githubusercontent.com

+The `tokenExpiry` field controls how long the OpenFaaS access token is valid.
+A short expiry such as `30m` is recommended to reduce the window in which a leaked token could be used, but it can be increased for longer-running CI jobs.

 ## Create a Policy

 Next, define a Policy with the least privileges required to perform the desired actions.